doersweb/Hiding-Secrets-Android/README.md

 ### Troubleshooting
 - #### Blank values:
-  Ensure that the local.properties file is correctly pushed to the device and located at /data/local/tmp/.
+  Ensure that the `local.properties` file is correctly pushed to the device and located at `/data/local/tmp/`.

 ### Usage